-As we wandered the streets, I watched Terry pause and notice details.
-I laughed out loud knowing that Italy is a place known for iconic marvels such as Michelangelo’s David, the Leaning Tower of Pisa, Florence’s Duomo Santa Maria, and the Colosseum.
-Terry took a few photos of these, but mostly he was captivated by wall surfaces.
+As we wandered the streets of Arezzo, Assisi, Cortona, Florence, Lucca, Montepulciano, Orvieto, Perugia, Pisa, Rome, Siena, and Venice, I watched Terry pause and study decay, flaking paint, and crumbling walls.
+I laughed out loud knowing that Italy is a place traveled for iconic photographs of history and marvel such as Michelangelo’s David, the Leaning Tower of Pisa, Florence’s Duomo Santa Maria, and the Colosseum.
+Though he captured photos of these places, his eye seemed drawn to the walls.

 I watched as he owl-turned his head side-to-side taking in his surroundings.
 As if drawn by a dimension beyond our five senses, he’d bend down, point his iPhone and make a picture.

-The more I look, the more these photographs become portraits of being.
+The more I look at these photographs, they become portraits of being.
 I hope you enjoy them as much as I do.

 Terry Barrett at the MAXXI National Museum of the 21st Century Arts.
 Rome, Italy.
 Image: I took this picture just after Terry closely examined the surface of this painting.